Environmental volunteering

-Environmental volunteers conduct a range of activities including environmental monitoring (e.g. wildlife); ecological restoration such as revegetation and weed removal, and educating others about the natural environment.
-They also participate in community based projects, improving footpaths, open spaces, and local amenities for the benefit of the local community and visitors.
+Environmental volunteers conduct a range of activities including environmental monitoring (e.g. wildlife); ecological restoration (e.g. revegetation and weed removal), and educating others about the natural environment.
+They also participate in community-based projects, improving footpaths, open spaces, and local amenities for the benefit of the local community and visitors.
 The uptake of environmental volunteering stems in part from the benefits for the volunteers themselves, such as improving social networks and developing a sense of place.

-Types of Environmental Volunteering
+Types

 Environmental volunteering can take many forms: